-The VHF radar at Davis, Antarctica (68.6°S, 78.0°E) was installed late in the austral summer of 2002/2003 (Morris et al., 2004).
-Apart from the radar frequency of 55.0 MHz and the slightly lower peak power (see Tab.
-1), the Davis MST radar was similar to ALWIN in its design and technical parameters at the time of its installation.
-In January 2005, the Davis VHF radar received a system upgrade, mainly replacing the transmitter and beam control unit.
-The latter was changed another time in 2014.
+The VHF radar at Davis, Antarctica (68.6° S, 78.0° E), was installed in the late austral summer of 2002/2003 (Morris et al., 2004).
+Apart from the radar frequency of 55.0 MHz and the slightly lower peak power (see Table 1), the Davis VHF radar was similar to ALWIN in its design and technical parameters at the time of its installation.
+In January 2005, the Davis VHF radar received a system upgrade, mainly replacing the transmitter and beam control unit, and was changed another time in 2014.
 Since that year, the radar was also not operated in any special mode for mesospheric observations.
 Instead, the focus was placed on tropospheric measurements.
-This was expressed among other things in an increased pulse repetition frequency (4750 Hz) adapted to range-alias the PMSE altitude range such that mesospheric echoes were recorded between approx.17 to 30 km.
+This was expressed among other things in an increased pulse repetition frequency (4750 Hz) adapted to